5t3ph/devto-netlify-starter/README.md

 1. Fork this project into your own Github repo
 2. On DEV, go to [Account Settings](https://dev.to/settings/account) and generate an API key - _keep this tab open for reference in a later step_
-3. [Login or signup for Netlify](https://www.netlify.com/) and create a new site from the new repo (_it needs to be public_)
+3. [Login or signup for Netlify](https://www.netlify.com/) and create a new site from the new repo

-   - You will likely get an error of build failure until we complete the next step
+**During Netlify site setup**:

+- The "Build Settings" will preload from the included `netlify.toml` file so use what populates
-4. In your Netlify site settings, go to "Build & Deploy > Environment" and create a new variable called `DEVTO` with the value being your DEV API key
+- Open the "Advanced build settings" option so that you can add the required Environment variable called `DEVTO` with the value being your DEV API key

 From there, the rest of the build settings will pick up from the included `netlify.toml` file.